What is Cauda Equina Syndrome?

 Most cases of Cauda Equina Syndrome require emergency surgery to decompress the nerves and prevent permanent damage and loss of sensation to the bladder and bowel.

-If you are experiencing symptoms of Cauda Equina Syndrome it is important to seek help straight away in order to receive treatment as soon as possible.
-It has been proven that if surgery takes places within 48 hours of symptoms that for many sensation and bladder and bowel control can be restored.
+If you are experiencing symptoms of Cauda Equina Syndrome, it is important to seek help straight away in order to receive treatment as soon as possible.
+It has been proven that if surgery takes place within 48 hours of symptoms, it can improve the outcome of surgical decompression.

 Further information and downloads can be found in the help & information section.
 Living with a bladder or bowel condition or caring for someone with a bladder and bowel condition can affect you emotionally and socially; sometimes it can help to speak to others who understand your situation.